topdeveloper55/topdeveloper55/README.md

 I am a full stack developer who has more than 8 years of experiences in software development.
 Until now, I developed many projects including Website, Desktop app, Mobile app and dapp.
 My main programming language is JavaScript and TypeScript.
 While I use MERN stack in website development, Electron in desktop app, react native in mobile app.
 Especially, now I am focusing on developing dapp such as NFT projet and DeFi app because dapp is the fashion.
 My main tech stack in dapp development is react, web3 and solidity.
-In the past, I developed NFT marketplace, NFT minting project, DeFi app and staking platform(similar to OlympusDao).
+In the past, I developed NFT marketplace, NFT minting project, DEX platform and staking platform(similar to OlympusDao).

 ### 🔭 I’m currently working on